 Kinematic Effects of a Passive Lift-Assistive Exoskeleton - A Simon, MM Alemi, AT Asbeck, Journal of Biomechanics, 2021.
 (Link)

 Exoskeletons for Arm Gravity Compensation

 We have also developed a novel way of providing gravity compensation to a person's arm, or a tool held in the hand.
 This allows for a tool or box to be held at any position, including in front of the body.
 Alternatively, it can be used to support a person's arm who has arm weakness.
 Some examples of our prototypes are shown below.
-Our work is detailed in the paper "A Novel Method and Exoskeletons for Whole-Arm Gravity Compensation" by Josh Hull*, Ranger Turner*, Athulya Simon, and Alan Asbeck, IEEE Access, 8, 143144-143159, 2020. (*=Equal Contributions) (Link) and "Design and preliminary evaluation of two tool support arm exoskeletons with gravity compensation" by Josh Hull*, Ranger Turner*, and Alan Asbeck, Mechanism and Machine Theory 172, 2022. (*=Equal Contributions).
+Our work is detailed in the papers "A Novel Method and Exoskeletons for Whole-Arm Gravity Compensation" by Josh Hull*, Ranger Turner*, Athulya Simon, and Alan Asbeck, IEEE Access, 8, 143144-143159, 2020. (*=Equal Contributions) (Link) and "Design and preliminary evaluation of two tool support arm exoskeletons with gravity compensation" by Josh Hull*, Ranger Turner*, and Alan Asbeck, Mechanism and Machine Theory 172, 2022. (*=Equal Contributions).

 The left three photos show a version of the exoskeleton able to support a user's arm.
 It can permit a full range of motion, and can be worn under a loose-fitting shirt or jacket.
 The right-most photo shows our first prototype of a version designed to support a load in the hand.
 It is powered, so the force can be engaged or disengaged.